Brownbull/kagglelearn/README.md

 ## Source of Learning

-*this Repository will store scripts created folowing learning paths at [watch our video] (https://www.kaggle.com/dansbecker/how-models-work)
+this Repository will store scripts created folowing learning paths at Kaggle:
+(https://www.kaggle.com/dansbecker/how-models-work)